alan-turing-institute/AutisticaCitizenScience/README.md

 We are a group of autistic people, researchers, developers, parents, designers, experts and volunteers.
 Many of us fit into lots of these groups at once.
 Together, we are building a new online tool to help improve environments for autistic people.

 On this site we are working together to plan, design, and build the tool.
+Once we have built it people will be able to use the tool to share their experiences of navigating environments with each other or with researchers.

 ### You can help